Do You Often Feel Manipulated by a Loved One With Mental Illness? | Guest Post by Amanda Smith

 2. Does this person know how to speak to others or ask for something so others will take them seriously?

-3. Is there something I could validate for us to communicate in a way where we both walk away feeling important and respected?
+3. Is there something I can validate so we can communicate in a way that leaves us both feeling important and respected?

-4. Do I have some responsibility for creating an atmosphere where communication errs on the side of being compassionate and clear?
+4. Do I have some responsibility for creating an atmosphere where communication errs on the side of compassion and clarity?

 Free Printable – Click to Print.